Timetable: CDOT to CRS Transition

 - What should be reported in respect of low value accounts in 2017 is therefore what is required under the IGA since that is “more”; where the accounts would be reportable under both regimes the report under the IGA will satisfy the requirement to report under the CRS.

 The practical effect of this approach is that for 2016, reporting is done under the IGA requirements.
 For 2017, there is a mix under IGA and CRS requirements.
 Then, from 2018 onwards it is just the requirements of the CRS that apply.
 However, at no time will there be a need to report the same thing twice.
 Where Reportable Accounts have been identified and reported under the IGA, they will be deemed to have been identified and reported for the purposes of the CRS.
-To achieve this we will be amending the UK implementing legislation to make provision for this deeming.
-We will be recommending the other jurisdictions involved to do likewise.

 There will be one AEOI Schema, which will allow for reporting under either the IGAs or CRS and should help with this approach.